Macomb Mall To Host Job Fair On May 25

 (CBS DETROIT) – Macomb Mall is hosting a job fair from 11 a.m. to 7 p.m. on Tuesday, May 25.
 It will feature more than 30 businesses looking to fulfill nearly 200 full-time and part-time positions.

-They will be looking to hire people for various jobs, including management positions, supervisory positions, beauty specialists, customer service experts, loss prevention professionals, crafters and framers, food service workers and bakers, jewelers, sales associates, housekeeping, and security officers.READ MORE: Michigan Reports 1,271 New COVID-19 Cases, 83 Deaths Tuesday
+They will be looking to hire people for various jobs, including management positions, supervisory positions, beauty specialists, customer service experts, loss prevention professionals, crafters and framers, food service workers and bakers, jewelers, sales associates, housekeeping, and security officers.READ MORE: Missed Gov. Whitmer's Press Conference?
+Here's Her Update On The State's Response To COVID-19

 Individuals interested in the job fair can visit Macomb Mall on May 25 and look for the special “NOW HIRING” job fair sign in participating storefront windows.